Thai Chicken Curry Meatballs with Carrot Noodles

 - Oil, for the pan

-> - 1 tablespoon each: soya sauce, fish sauce
+- 1 tablespoon each: soy sauce and fish sauce, see notes

->

-> The Carrot Noodles
+The Carrot Noodles

 - 10 large carrots, cut into strips with a julienne peeler or spiralized

 - Put a large pot of water on to boil.

 - Add the onion, ginger, garlic, soy sauce, fish sauce, and curry paste to a small food processor and blend until smooth.
 Transfer the paste to a large bowl, add the chicken, and mix well.
 Divide into 16 meatballs.½ medium onion, 1 inch piece of ginger, 3 cloves garlic, 1 tablespoon each: soy sauce, fish sauce, and red Thai curry paste (see notes), 1 lb. ground chicken

 - Add a splash of oil and the meatballs to a large frying pan over medium heat.
 Brown the meatballs on all sides and let them cook through.Oil